 Currently an academic advisor at Portland Adult Education, Anja Hanson has taught writing and basic computer skills to refugees and immigrants at Portland Adult Education and Barber Foods.
 She has also served as volunteer coordinator and grant writer at PAE.
 She started work in education as an English teacher in middle and high schools in Maine and California.
 She is fortunate to live with her family just three blocks from the Telling Room.

-Co-founder Sara Corbett is the author of Venus to the Hoop: A Gold-Medal Year in Women’s Basketball and a contributing writer at the New York Times Magazine.
+Co-founder Sara Corbett is the author of Venus to the Hoop: A Gold-Medal Year in Women’s Basketball and A House in the Sky.
+She is a contributing writer at the New York Times Magazine.
 Her feature stories have covered topics like child-trafficking in Cambodia, the resettlement of Sudanese orphans in the U.S., and the psychological struggle of soldiers wounded in Iraq.